 Most such lawsuits have been unsuccessful.
 But some courts are beginning to side with plaintiffs on the grounds that public nuisance is intended to be a “gap filling” measure that provides remedies for problems outside the reach of legislative and executive authority.
 Other courts, and litigation critics, claim the novel legal theory stretches the common law far beyond its intended boundaries, intrudes into areas better left to elected branches of government, and penalizes defendants for past behavior they had no reason to believe was wrong or unlawful.

 Is public nuisance the right approach for addressing these major policy matters?
-Join us as our panel of experts discuss and debate the issue:
+Thank you to our panel of experts who discussed and debated the issue: